OhkaBaka/code.trulove/README.md

 ## Portfolio site code, always a work in progress.

+5/28/2024 - Redesigned the landing page to put local links in the left column, I put some verbage in the right column I'll likely change to display the README in the near future.

 5/15/2024 - Initial functional deploy and various tweaks
 - Bax isn't fixed, need to fix that... fix... that... sigh
 - Colors are wrong... not sure how to solve yet, needs to be light but not bright, medium-high contrast... etc..